Q&A: Railgarten Partner Talks Parking, Shipping Containers, and Getting Permanently Open

 MF: The early stories made it seem like we’re just going use the containers as shipping and then you decided to use them for something else and that’s where the confusion came from?
 Is that correct?

 MH: I’m not an operating partner.
 I’m sort of the marketing and creative partner.
-So, I can’t honestly say I was sitting there when those discussion were happening.
+So, I can’t honestly say I was not sitting there when those discussion were happening.

 I do know that there was a discussion about, “hey, we’re zoned for light industrial, we can have some containers back here.”
 As far as who knew what about whether it was OK to do that, I’m not sure.